nackamasterna/simple-slideshow/README.md

 # simple-slideshow

 Slideshow component that can display image and video content.
-No external dependencies
+No framework dependencies

 ## Useage